zencart/documentation/content/dev/plugins/encapsulated_plugins/directory_structure.md

 ## Directory Structure

-Plugins written for the new architecture will reside in the zc_plugins directory.
+Plugins written for the new architecture will reside in the `zc_plugins` directory.

-Within their directory, the plugins can add directories that mimic the main Zen Cart directories. note how each plugin also has a versioned directory.
+Within their directory plugin authors can add subdirectories that mimic the main Zen Cart directories.

+Note how each plugin starts with a versioned directory.
 This allows for automated upgrades and the possibility of downgrading as well.

 e.g.